tcpalmer/nina-scheduler/index.md

 The goal of the plugin is not to squeeze every available second out of an imaging window.
 You may have periods where it doesn't seem to be particularly optimal (hopefully reduced as the plugin improves).
 It should, however, significantly reduce the configuration and setup burden associated with sophisticated, multi-target acquisition.

+{: .note }
+This documentation describes the latest version of the plugin which is for NINA 3 only.
+Version 0.8.0.0 and earlier were for NINA 2.
+No further updates will be added to that version unless a serious problem is discovered and the user cannot move to NINA 3.

 {: .warning }
 The Target Scheduler Plugin is currently in a pre-release state - please read the [Release Status](release.html) page for more information.